-In this paper we propose a candidate property, we call epistemic splitting, that not only defines an intuitive behaviour for stratified epistemic specifications but also goes further, extending the splitting theorem (Lifschitz and Turner, 1994), well-known for standard logic programs, to the epistemic case.
+In this paper we propose a candidate property, we call epistemic splitting, that not only defines an intuitive behaviour for stratified epistemic specifications but also goes further, extending the splitting theorem [9], well-known for standard logic programs, to the epistemic case.
 Informally speaking, we say that an epistemic logic program can be split if a part of the program (the top) only refers to the atoms of the other part (the bottom) through subjective literals.
-A given semantics satisfies epistemic splitting if, given any splitted program, it is possible to get its world views by first obtaining the world views of the bottom and then using the subjective literals in the top as a "query" on the bottom part previously obtained.
+A given semantics satisfies epistemic splitting if, given any split program, it is possible to get its world views by first obtaining the world views of the bottom and then using the subjective literals in the top as "queries" on the bottom part previously obtained.
 If epistemic splitting holds, the semantics immediately satisfies other properties.
 For instance, if the use of epistemic operators is stratified, the program has a unique world view at most.
-Similarly, epistemic constraints (those only consisting of subjective literals) can be guaranteed to be monotonic: they only rule out candidate world views.
-As we will see, however, only (Gelfond, 1991) satisfies epistemic splitting among the previously cited approaches.
+Similarly, epistemic constraints (those only consisting of subjective literals) can be guaranteed to only rule out candidate world views.
+As we will see, however, only the G91 semantics satisfies epistemic splitting among the previously cited approaches.
 So, somehow, the recent attempts to fix the behaviour of cycles has neglected the attention on the effects produced on acyclic specifications.
-In fact, a different property of epistemic splitting was already proved by (Watson, 2000) as a method to compute world views for (Gelfond, 1991).
-However, this definition is based on a "safety" condition that needs to be checked for all possible world views and is specific for (Gelfond, 1991) semantics, so it is harder to justify as a general property required for other approaches.
+In fact, a different property of epistemic splitting was already proved in [13] as a method to compute world views for this semantics.
+However, this definition is based on a "safety" condition that needs to be checked for all possible world views and is specific for G91 semantics, so it is harder to justify as a general property required for other approaches.